SimonCropp/Argon/docs/Linq/ReadJson.md

 # Read JSON from a file using JObject

-This sample reads JSON from a file into a `Argon.Linq.JObject`.
+This sample reads JSON from a file into a `Argon.JObject`.

 <!-- snippet: ReadJson -->
 <a id='snippet-readjson'></a>